OJBibby/ML-Zoomcamp-MidTerm/README.md

 	docker build -t medical-cost .
 	docker run -p 3000:3000 -it --rm medical-cost

-Images from successful hosting on the AWS elastic beanstalk cloud are in the folder "cloud_pics"
+Images from successful hosting on the AWS elastic beanstalk cloud are in the folder "cloud_pics". cloud_prep.txt shows the commands used to set the model up on the cloud.